CrossGeeks/GoogleClientPlugin/GoogleClient/docs/GoogleFirebaseConsoleSetup.md

 ![iOS Application integration](https://github.com/CrossGeeks/GoogleClientPlugin/blob/master/GoogleClient/images/FirebaseConsoleAddToiOS.PNG?raw=true)

-2. Download the **GoogleService-info.plist** file and add it to your **Xamarin.iOS** project, **Important:** you must set the Build Action of this file as a BundleResource so the Plugin can find it as part of the app bundle at runtime.
+2. Download the **GoogleService-Info.plist** file and add it to your **Xamarin.iOS** project, **Important:** you must set the Build Action of this file as a BundleResource so the Plugin can find it as part of the app bundle at runtime.

 ![Creating Application 5](https://github.com/CrossGeeks/GoogleClientPlugin/blob/master/GoogleClient/images/ConfigurationFileiOS.PNG?raw=true)

 3. Next we will have to add the URL Scheme to our project.
-So Open the **GoogleService-info.plist** file and copy the `REVERSED_CLIENT_ID` value.
+So Open the **GoogleService-Info.plist** file and copy the `REVERSED_CLIENT_ID` value.
 ![Creating Application 6](https://github.com/CrossGeeks/GoogleClientPlugin/blob/master/GoogleClient/images/iOSReversedClientID.PNG?raw=true)

 4. Then open the Xamarin.iOS **Info.plist** file, go to the Advanced tab, create a new URL with the editor role and paste it in the URL Scheme Field.